Nexus-Mods/NexusMods.App/docs/misc/DrawbacksOfNexusApproach.md

 If we can be done with our work by the time an end user finds and downloads a mod they want to play;
 we're probably in a good place.

-With certain game stores it may be possible to fetch the original files from the store rather than backing them up on the user's machine.
+With certain game stores, it may be possible to fetch the original files from the store rather than backing them up on the user's machine.
 We'll have to see in the future.

 [steam-deck]: https://store.steampowered.com/steamdeck